The term local SEO is unknown to many small business owners but for some businesses this is all they need to succeed online.

 Proving content that is link worthy, pursuing natural links , promoting your website to get the attention of others and optimizing your content for the Google featured snippet, are practices that will positively affect your local rankings.

-18. SEO Audit checklist
+18. Review the SEO Audit checklist

 As already mentioned above, traditional SEO still matters so it is best to perform an SEO Audit of your website for compliance with best standards and practices.